NASA-JSC-Robotics/iMETRO/README.md

 These systems include ground control user interfaces and software for managing robot remote control with realistic latency, bandwidth, and coverage interruptions for various mission environments (e.g., Low Earth Orbit, cis-Lunar, Lunar Surface, Mars Surface).

 > **_NOTE:_** The core content referenced in this repository is in the process of being released through NASA's release process.
-This should be available very soon.
+This should be available very soon, find an example [here](https://github.com/NASA-JSC-Robotics/mujoco_ros2_simulation).

+Interested in collaborating?
+Have questions?
+Want to reach out?
+You can find out more information and [**Connect With Us HERE**](https://www.nasa.gov/reference/jsc-robotics/)

-## iMETRO Software
+## Software Features

-- The software includes:
+The iMETRO facility includes software to enable rapid integration and testing:
 - Open-source robot configurations (e.g., URDF, deploy files) for iMETRO robots
 - ros2_control controllers for controlling the various joints of the robots
 - Basic MoveIt2 configurations for robots for interfacing with the systems from an application layer
 - Models of mock-ups for space use cases, such as the crew access hatch and logistics stowage task trainer
 - ros2_control hardware interfaces for interacting with the physical hardware (not used in sim)

 ## Physical Facility Features